Skip to content

 Relevant Published, Peer-Reviewed Research

-This article reports findings from the Recognize, Intervene, Support, Empower (RISE) intervention [now called RISE (Recognize, Intervene, Support, Empower)].
+The purpose of the study was to report findings from the Recognize, Intervene, Support, Empower (RISE) intervention.
+Participants received RISE.
 Measures utilized include the Connections Map (CM), the Permanent Connections Inventory Youth (PCIY), the Emotional Permanency Survey (EPS), the Supporting/Rejecting Perceptions Survey (SRPS), and the Supporting/Rejecting Attitudes Scale (MHI) (SRAS).
-Results indicated at follow-up, most youth had greater connection or reconnections with supports.
+Results indicate that at follow-up, most youth had greater connection or reconnections with supports.
 Results also found that most youth were connected to an adult providing a permanent, parent-like relationship and were living with an adult who was a potential adoptive parent or legal guardian.
-Limitations include nonrandomization of subjects, small sample size, modifications made to the quantitative measures may have affected instrument validity, and reliance on self-reported measures.
+Limitations include the nonrandomization of subjects, lack of a control group, small sample size, modifications made to the quantitative measures may have affected instrument validity, and reliance on self-reported measures.
+Note: This article was not used in the rating process due to the lack of a control group.

-The following studies were not included in rating RISE (Recognize, Intervene, Support, Empower) on the Scientific Rating Scale...
+• Note: The following study was not included in rating RISE (Recognize, Intervene, Support, Empower) on the Scientific Rating Scale.

-Note: This article is not used able to be considered when rating this program because it does not use the whole intervention.
-This article discusses the Los Angeles LGBT Center's Recognize, Intervene, Support and Empower (RISE) Initiative's [now called RISE (Recognize, Intervene, Support, Empower)] training evaluation; trainers' experiences with bias, and the impact that participant bias had on the delivery of the Outreach and Relationship Building (ORB) intervention.
-Measures utilized the Frequently Encountered Bias Questions and Statements tool, surveys that focused on terms and scenarios illustrating knowledge acquisition and a web-based follow-up survey that assessed the extent to which participating child welfare professionals utilized any knowledge gained, and why participants were or were not utilizing this knowledge.
-Results indicated after initial training on youth who identify as lesbian, gay, bisexual, transgender, or questioning (LGBTQ), staff need coaching and follow-up training to effectively address and reduce the mistreatment of this population in child welfare settings and decrease anti-LGBTQ+ bias.
+The purpose of the study was to discuss the Los Angeles LGBT Center’s Recognize, Intervene, Support and Empower (RISE) Initiative’s training evaluation; trainers’ experiences with bias, and the impact that participant bias had on the delivery of the Outreach and Relationship Building (ORB) intervention.
+Participants received only one component of the intervention.
+Measures utilized include the Frequently Encountered Bias Questions and Statements tool, surveys that focused on terms and scenarios illustrating knowledge acquisition, and a web-based follow-up survey that assessed the extent to which participating child welfare professionals utilized any knowledge gained, as well as why participants were or were not utilizing this knowledge.
+Results indicate that after initial training on youth who identify as lesbian, gay, bisexual, transgender, or questioning (LGBTQ) staff need coaching and follow-up training to effectively address and reduce the mistreatment of this population in child welfare settings and decrease anti-LGBTQ+ bias.
 Limitations include nonrandomization of subjects, small sample size, lack of validated measurements, only one component of the RISE intervention was used in this study, and lack of follow-up.
+Note: This article was not used in the rating process since it does not report on the entire version of Recognize, Intervene, Support and Empower (RISE).

 Additional References